Math is Fun

 Formal Definition of Rational Number

-A rational number is a number that is expressed in the form p/q
+A rational number is a number that can be in the form p/q

 where p and q are integers and q is not equal to zero.